Giiacomo/Chemistry-Generator/README.md

 - `-o OUTPUT, --output OUTPUT`: The name of the output file.
 - `-debug`: Enable debug mode.
 - `-ot {txt,txt-verbose,excel}, --output-type {txt,txt-verbose,excel}`: Specify the output type.
 Choices are 'txt', 'txt-verbose', or 'excel'.
+- `-s, --seed`: Use a specific seed for randomness.

 ### Configuration ⚙️